 And standardized testing, if you are or have a school-age child.

 The Lexile ® measure of text is determined using the Lexile Analyzer ®, a software program that evaluates the reading demand—or readability—of books, articles and other materials.
 The Lexile Analyzer ® measures the complexity of the text by breaking down the entire piece and studying its characteristics, such as sentence length and word frequency, which represent the syntactic and semantic challenges that the text presents to a reader.
 The outcome is the text complexity, expressed as a Lexile ® measure, along with information on the word count, mean sentence length and mean log frequency.I'm not a huge fan of putting a "score" on a book based simply on a computer generated metric because the software doesn't take into account context or content of a book.
+Or form, cf poetry.
 But this seems to be accepted by the educational powers-that-be, so it's here for the time being.
 However, I don't know how well or often the scores are explained to parents, because I wind up in a lot of parent-bookseller conversations like this:

 Generally, longer sentences and words of lower frequency lead to higher Lexile ® measures; shorter sentences and words of higher frequency lead to lower Lexile ® measures.
 Texts such as lists, recipes, poetry and song lyrics are not analyzed because they lack conventional punctuation.